Radiant Triangle Soup with Soft Connectivity Forces for 3D Reconstruction and Novel View Synthesis: Method

 From the set $\mathcal{S}$ of sparse points, we first create an initial set of triangles $\mathcal{T}$.
 The triangle primitives $t_n \in \mathcal{T}$ in our scene representation are parametrized with,

-where $\mu$ is the triangle reference point, $\Delta = $ are the per-vertex Spherical Harmonics, $s = $ are the vertex scales, $R$ is the $3 \times 3$ rotation matrix, $\alpha$ is the opacity, and $\sigma$ is the diffuse scalar, discussed in Section~\ref{subsec:diffuse}.
+where $\mu$ is the incenter of the triangle, $\Delta = $ are the per-vertex Spherical Harmonics, $s = $ are the vertex scales, $R$ is the $3 \times 3$ rotation matrix, $\alpha$ is the opacity, and $\sigma$ is the diffuse scalar, discussed in Section~\ref{subsec:diffuse}.